 A manual correction of man-made effects is very time consuming as each HEM channel of each survey line has to be examined individually.
 Therefore, a semi-automatic filter procedure has been developed and integrated into GEOSOFT OASIS montaj software.
 This procedure uses the gridded data of the half-space parameters apparent resistivity and apparent depth.
-These grids are inspected (once or several times) for each individual frequency for anomalous data.
-Minimum and/or maximum anomalies are detected when the differences of the grid values and their corresponding median values, which are calculated in circular areas shifted over the grid, exceed a given threshold (Ta-ble 15).
+These grids are inspected (once or several times) for anomalous data.
+Minimum and/or maximum anomalies are detected when the differences of the grid values and their corresponding median values, which are calculated in circular areas shifted over the grid, exceed a given threshold (Table 14).

-Table 15: Filter parameters for semi-automatic identification of man-made effects selected areas.
+A topographic map and a Google Earth map are used to check whether the corresponding data segments are affected due to man-made sources and - if necessary - the data are reinstalled in manually selected areas.
 In order to close the remaining data gaps one can either apply gridding and resampling tools on the grids or use a spline interpolation along each survey line.
 Afterwards the HEM data are recalculated from the corrected half-space parameters.
 The measured HEM data are replaced by the calculated HEM data where the semi-automatic procedure has cut the data out.